tomoyoshki/HFT-strategies/docs/report.md

 - Bash
   - A scripting language that allow users to chain series of commands and feed into computer
   - We write bash scripts for automation works.
-- C/C++
+- C++
   - Strategy Studio provides the interface entirely in C++ and allow us to implement various strategies in C++.
-  - We have also used C to write our Nasdaq data parser.
 - Python
   - We used Python for several tasks dealing with data.
-We have implemented the Alpaca data parser with Python to download data from the Alpaca API and convert them into valid format for Strategy Studio Tick Readers.
-Alpaca API provides very useful Python package, and this is the primary reason we chose Python for this task.
-  - Our IEX and NASDAQ TotalView-ITCH 5.0 data parsers are also implemented in Python.
+  - We used Python to train deep learning models for ML based strategies.
   - Python is also the major language for result analysis and visualization.
 We chose Python because there is a very powerful Visualization for financial market data called Plotly.